kdchambers/reel/README.md

 #### ⚠️ **Early development warning** ⚠️

-A MPV release is targetted for early July.
-However, if you're interested in this project now you can checkout one of the following.
+If you're interested in this project now you can checkout one of the following.

 - [frequently asked questions](./doc/FAQ.md)
 - [design document](doc/DESIGN.md)